-The trip is fully catered and the sail back to Maui give you plenty of time to enjoy the drinks on offer.
+The trip is fully catered and the sail back to Maui gives you plenty of time to enjoy the drinks on offer.
 The low numbers are one of the main reasons we love this trip but it comes at a high price.
 But it’s one you will not forget.

-Also on offer is the shorter 5 hour Snorkel Trip to Lanai Coast for $125
+Also on offer is the shorter 5-hour Snorkel Trip to Lanai Coast for $125

 - Price – Adult – $109 – Child – $54

 This Tour is run calypso but it is not on the monster boat, instead, it is on the older Quicksilver Catamaran.
 This is probably a good thing as the calypso is a real beast of a boat and has no business flooding the quiet coasts of Lanai with tourists.

 This is a basic tour but it gets you to a TOP Lanai Snorkel Site and provides all the amenities you could wish for at a pretty competitive price.

 - Price – Adult – $105 – Child – $65

 This is one trip that regularly receives great reviews.
 We are not really PWF’s biggest fans but their Lanai trip stands out as one of their better offerings.
 It trip takes you across the Channel to one of Lanai’s top snorkel spots before lunch and a cruise back with drinks.
 Only drink one is included (boo) but you can purchase more.

 In Whale Season you are almost certain to see Whales.
 Dolphins are year-round regulars.
 The attendance of a Marine Naturalist onboard is great and they will be able to answer any of your questions about this wonderful marine paradise.